okunishinishi/node-injectmock/README.md

 injectmock
 =====

-Parse function arguments.
-Useful to implement variadic functions.
+Inject mock property to object(or module).
+Useful to inject mock on unittest and restore safely after done.

 <!-- Badge start -->